issyl0/withings-exporter/README.md

 ## What this does

 - Outputs a gauge metric for `withings_current_weight`, taking the most recent recorded weight.
 The API returns the weight in kilograms.
+- OAuth token refresh.
+- Metrics refresh after 30 minutes.
 - Outputs all of the usual Go Prometheus client metrics.

 ## Future plans

 - Some other metrics that the [Withings Measures API](https://developer.withings.com/oauth2/#operation/measure-getmeas) has that the Body+ scales can provide.
+- The ability to pass flags for metric refresh rate and port to run on.

 ## Running the exporter